 Except for students and staff, cards with borrowing privileges can be obtained at the library office.

-Visitor cards are available at the library office, the reception and the library desk.
+Visitor cards are available at the library office, only during office opening hours.

 |Who?||Number of books||Number of weeks|